Ballot Instruction Phase (1996–2000)

 ballot notation

 Voters formally instructed Members of Congress to support a constitutional amendment establishing term limits.
-Candidates could pledge support for the amendment, and ballots identified candidates according to their response.
+Candidates could indicate support for the amendment, and ballots identified candidates according to their response.

 Historical Precedent in Ballot Wording